sultannaufal/flutter_password_manager/README.md

 My first flutter app.
 Generate random password then save it on local device.
-Currently only supported on android device and web browser. if you want other devices support (Windows, Linux, iOSm macOS), feel free to make a pull request.
+Currently only supported on android device and web browser. if you want other devices support (Windows, Linux, iOSm macOS), feel free to make pull requests.

 ## Getting Started